 Arnold Hiatt, President, The Stride Rite Foundation

 Want to learn more about how the business community can support learning opportunities for young children in need?
-WCSS is happy to meet with you to discuss our work or come and make a presentation at your place of business.
-Please contact Phyllis Barbour to make arrangements.
+Contact Gayle Headen, Executive Director.